Hate crime: United States

-ADL also drafted model hate crimes legislation in the 1980s that serves as the template for the legislation that a majority of states have adopted.
+ADL also drafted model hate crimes legislation in the 1980s that serves as the template for the legislation that most states have adopted.
 As of the fall of 2020, 46 of the 50 states and Washington, D.C. have statutes criminalizing various types of hate crimes.
 Thirty-one states and the District of Columbia have statutes creating a civil cause of action in addition to the criminal penalty for similar acts.
 Twenty-seven states and the District of Columbia have statutes requiring the state to collect hate crime statistics.
 In May 2020, the killing of African-American jogger Ahmaud Arbery reinvigorated efforts to adopt a hate-crimes law in Georgia, which was one of a handful of states without a such legislation.
 Led in great part by the Hate-Free Georgia Coalition, a group of 35 nonprofit groups organized by the Georgia state ADL, the legislation was adopted in June 2020, after 16 years of debate.

-According to the FBI Hate Crime Statistics report for 2006, hate crimes increased nearly 8 percent nationwide, with a total of 7,722 incidents and 9,080 offences reported by participating law enforcement agencies.
-Of the 5,449 crimes against persons, 46 percent were classified as intimidation, and 32 percent as simple assaults.
-Acts of vandalism or destruction comprised 81 percent of the 3,593 crimes against property.
+According to the FBI Hate Crime Statistics report for 2006, hate crimes increased nearly 8% nationwide, with a total of 7,722 incidents and 9,080 offences reported by participating law enforcement agencies.
+Of the 5,449 crimes against persons, 46% were classified as intimidation, and 32% as simple assaults.
+Acts of vandalism or destruction comprised 81% of the 3,593 crimes against property.

 However, according to the FBI Hate Crime Statistics for 2007, the number of hate crimes decreased to 7,624 incidents reported by participating law enforcement agencies.
 These incidents included nine murders and two rapes (out of the almost 17,000 murders and 90,000 forcible rapes committed in the U.S. in 2007).

 In June 2009, Attorney General Eric Holder said recent killings showed the need for a tougher U.S. hate-crimes law to stop "violence masquerading as political activism."

-Leadership Conference on Civil Rights Education Fund published a report in 2009 revealing that 33 percent of hate-crime offenders were under the age of 18, while 29 percent were between the ages of 18 and 24.
+Leadership Conference on Civil Rights Education Fund published a report in 2009 revealing that 33% of hate-crime offenders were under age 18, while 29 percent were between the ages of 18 and 24.

-The 2011 hate-crime statistics show 46.9 percent were motivated by race, and 20.8 percent by sexual orientation.
+The 2011 hate-crime statistics show 46.9% were motivated by race, and 20.8% by sexual orientation.